rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207-02 2024Sp] Pop Quiz!
+(2024-03-08)

+Dear Recurrence Relators (not Recurrence Realtors),

+Happy Friday!
+I look forward to seeing you this afternoon.

+Yes, there will be a pop quiz today on recurrence relations.
+It will take place from 1:00 to 1:20.

+If you want extra time on the quiz (either because you have an accommodation or because you just want extra time), you may show up at 12:45.

+If you aren't able to make it to class today, there will be a makeup available in the near future.

+Regards,

+-- SamR

 ## [CSC-207-02 2024Sp] Pre-reflections for MP5

 Dear Array Associators,